 Elected to Council in 2018, she is a member of the Women’s Health and SIMG committees.
 She is the deputy chair of the Gender Equity and Diversity working group for RANZCOG.
 She has been an examiner for both advanced diploma and Fellowship examinations.
 In addition to her role within RANZCOG, Nisha is a board member for the Victorian Rural Doctors Association and represent salaried medical officers at AMA Victoria.
 She is a passionate advocate for equitable and diverse representation in healthcare leadership, sexual and reproductive rights of women and equitable access to healthcare & health literacy for migrant and refugee women.

-This will be Nisha’s first term as a Board Director.
+This is Nisha’s second term as a Board Director.

 MBBS(Hons) MPHTM MHM MIPH FRANZCOG

 Jared is currently the Head of Obstetrics and Gynaecology in the Kimberley of Western Australia, and the Co-Director of Obstetrics and Gynaecology for the WA Country Health Service.
 He also works as a medical coordinator for the WA Rural Clinical School.
 Jared is a WA Clinical Senator and previously been a Regional RANZCOG Councillor, and the chair of the CCDOG and Regional Fellows Committees.

 He has completed further studies in medical administration, public health and tropical medicine and has worked internationally in several low resource settings including Nigeria, Cambodia, Laos and Syria.